7 Frequently Asked Questions About Platform Beds

 What are the benefits of a platform bed?

 Because foundations and box springs are no longer necessary, platform beds are a cost-efficient alternative and require fewer accessories to make an attractive, comfortable sleep setup.
 Any type of mattress is compatible with a platform bed, although solid platforms are often required to satisfy the warranty criteria for memory foam mattresses.

-The platform bed’s design affects the amount of space around your bed, so make sure you choose styles that leave plenty of legroom.
+The platform bed’s design affects the amount of space around your bed, so make sure you choose styles that leave plenty of space to move around.
 One common style is a legless, box-shaped frame with a slightly recessed interior surface that prevents your mattress from sliding around.
 The surface can also be completely flat, or in the case of Japanese platform beds, extra-wide to create a sleek border around the mattress.
-Don’t fret if the legless look isn’t for you.
-Platform beds are as varied as personalities, so you can find everything from tapered and hairpin legs to arches and carved claw feet.

 A well-constructed platform bed can give you years of peaceful sleep and reduce wear on your mattress, whether you are buying a slatted or a solid model.
 Wood platform beds are durable and firm, offering a high weight capacity and damage resistance.
 Metal bed frames are also strong and sturdy; steel and iron are the most popular materials, and despite their tough construction, metal bed frames often have a thinner, lighter build.
 Particle board and medium-density fiberboard, or MDF, are the most common engineered materials, which are made from small fibers that are bonded together.
 As the least expensive option, engineered boards offer less durability and longevity, but they are sturdy and often finished with laminate or wood veneer for a polished appearance.

 What style is best for my decor?